manishkrojha0/social_media_site/README.md

     - Install project dependencies using pip install -r requirements.txt
     - Run the application using python manage.py runserver

+### Test cases
+    - Test the application testcases by using the command python manage.py test core.test_cases

 ### Docker

 - A Dockerfile and docker-compose.yml file have been provided for easy deployment.
 To deploy the application using Docker, follow these steps: